ruby-processing/jbox2d/docs/_classes/pbox2d.md

 permalink: /classes/pbox2d/
 ---

-The PBox2D class is a simple wrapper to help integrate the JBox2D world with ruby implementations of processing (_JRubyArt and propane_).
+The PBox2D class is a simple wrapper to help integrate the JBox2D world with ruby implementations of processing (_JRubyArt, PiCrate and propane_).
 Use the [WorldBuilder][world_builder] in your sketch setup to create an instance of this class.

 ```ruby
 # Ruby version of java wrapper allows us to have more